andreaskaris/blog/docs/openshift/openshift-scc-with-mutating-webhooks.md

 uid=1001(exampleuser) gid=1001(exampleuser) groups=1001(exampleuser)
 ~~~

-In order to achieve this, the partner they relies on the `RunAsAny` `RUNASUSER` strategy provided by either the
+In order to achieve this, the partner relies on the `RunAsAny` `RUNASUSER` strategy provided by either the
 `anyuid` or the `privileged` SCC:
 ~~~
 $ oc get scc | grep -E 'NAME|^anyuid|privileged'